kallom/GetClnDataProj/README.md

 This repository contains:

-1) a tidy data set as per specifications (tidy_dataset.txt),
+	1. a tidy data set as per specifications (tidy_dataset.txt),
-2) the script for performing the analysis (run_analysis.R), and
+	2. the script for performing the analysis (run_analysis.R), and
-3) a code book that describes the variables, the data, and any transformations or work that I performed to clean up the data called CodeBook.md.
+	3. a code book that describes the variables, the data, and any transformations that I performed to clean up the data called CodeBook.md.

 The R script called run_analysis.R that does the following.